Arche Resonance Theory

 Standard quantum mechanics assigns probabilities to measurement outcomes through the Born rule.
 In the present framework, the amplitude of a component of the Archeonic superposition is the amplitude of the corresponding Archeonic wave expression, for example ψk = Ak ei(ωk t + φk).
 When the OFT projects the ensemble onto CP3, the amplitude of each geometric mode is determined by the Archeonic amplitudes of the configurations that contribute to it.

 The key mathematical fact is Plancherel's theorem.
 Because the OFT is a Fourier transform between the Archeonic domain and the geometric domain, the L2 norm is conserved across the transform.
-This is not an assumption.
-It is a theorem of Fourier analysis, inherited directly by the OFT from the structure of the transform.
+This is a theorem of Fourier analysis, inherited directly by the OFT from the structure of the transform.
 The consequence is that |Ak|2 in the Archeonic domain is identically the wave intensity of mode k in the geometric projection.
-The Born rule is therefore interpreted not as a separate probability postulate but as the intensity weighting already built into the Archeonic ensemble.
+The Born rule is therefore interpreted as intensity weighting already built into the Archeonic ensemble.

 6.5 Wave Function Collapse as OFT Localisation